xue160709/Local-LLM-User-Guideline/README.md

 ## TBD
 ----------------
-Finally, if you are familiar with local LLMs, you are welcome to join us in contributing to the local LLMs ecosystem!
+Finally, if you are very familiar with local LLM, welcome to join our discussion!

 Github：https://github.com/xue160709/Local-LLM-Interaction-Guideline